“Your own body is a phantom, one that your brain has temporarily constructed. Catch the phantom before the system trusts it.”

 Rama agents sit upstream of every other class.
 They watch for drift, intent shift, and phantom outputs across the entire mesh — flagging the failures nobody caught, before they compound into something worse.

-Every class ships with reference agents, calibrated to operational use cases.
-Fork them, deploy them, or use them as a template for your own.
+V.S.
+Ramachandran · Phantoms in the Brain, 1998Every class ships with reference agents calibrated to operational use cases.
+Fork them, deploy them, or use them as a template.

 Every agent in this class passes the same five-stage gate.
-Below: the eval criteria specific to Rama agents at each stage.
+Below: the criteria specific to Rama agents at each stage.